syncfusion-content/flutter-docs/Flutter/pdf-viewer/magnification.md

 {% endhighlight %}
 {% endtabs %}

-### Active view port rendering at higher zoom percentages
+### Active viewport rendering at higher zoom levels

-From the 25.1 version, the [maxZoomLevel](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/maxZoomLevel.html) of the PDF Viewer can be extended with the support of active view port rendering at higher zoom percentages.
-It renders only the part of the PDF file that is visible on-screen and ignoring the parts that are outside the viewport.
-The mode is automatically enabled when the page size or zoom increased beyond a specified limit on the zooming.
-This approach will be helpful to open the large-size pages containing PDF documents at higher zoom levels.
+With the support of active viewport rendering, at higher zoom levels, only the parts of the PDF file that are visible on-screen are rendered, ignoring the parts that are outside the viewport.
+The mode is automatically enabled when the page size or zoom increases beyond the zoom level of 2.
+This approach will be helpful to open large-size pages containing PDF documents at higher zoom levels.

 ## Enable or disable the double-tap zoom.